 In Part 3 coming up, I list theater companies and family-conscious theatre practices that revolutionized the theaters’ ability to collaborate with family artists and the family artists’ ability to create.
 In other words, companies who prove that the accommodation of theater artist/mothers and parents is possible.
 The issues presented here in Part 2 of pre-emptive discrimination, exclusion of families from the theater space, and inaccessible social and professional scheduling can be solved by generating an awareness of bad practice.
 It starts with consciousness.
 As the provost of Brown University puts it, “Family-friendly scheduling…means that those engaged in programming should be conscious of the exclusions created by after-hours events and should take proactive steps…” As for pro-active steps, the theater environment as a whole will improve when it shows a willingness to collaborate in a way that creates pathways for all artists in the room.
 One theater manager identified this willingness to collaborate as “creating a culture of ‘yes.'”
 In the theater arts, a craft that prides itself on progressive and inclusive practice, ignorant and discriminatory practices such as the ones mentioned above are unacceptable and at the root of many of theater’s blind spots that keep its practitioners forced onto the fringe.
 So who are these companies successfully accommodating artist families and what are they doing to accomplish it?

-More on heroic allies, healthy approaches, and supportive companies coming up in part 3.
+More on heroic allies, healthy approaches, and supportive companies in part 4.

 Want to learn more about how we’re working to change things for parents across the country?
 Connect with